ICGC-TCGA-PanCancer/DEWrapperWorkflow/README.md

     docker run --rm -h master -it -v /var/run/docker.sock:/var/run/docker.sock -v /not-datastore:/not-datastore  -v /workflows:/workflows -v `pwd`/different_dirs_workflow.ini:/workflow.ini -v /home/ubuntu/.ssh/gnos.pem:/home/ubuntu/.ssh/gnos.pem seqware/seqware_whitestar_pancancer:1.1.1  bash -c "sed -i 's/datastore/not-datastore/g' /home/seqware/.seqware/settings ; seqware bundle launch --dir /workflows/Workflow_Bundle_DEWrapperWorkflow_1.0.2_SeqWare_1.1.0 --engine whitestar --no-metadata --ini /workflow.ini"

-First, for the section "-v /not-datastore:/not-datastore" that the mount doesn't change to /datastore inside the container.
-If it does then the current workflow will fail, creating directories in the wrong locations.
+First, for the section "-v /not-datastore:/not-datastore".
+Make sure that you match the path inside and outside the container. i.e. do not use something like "-v  /not-datastore:/datastore".
+If they do not match then the current workflow will fail, having created directories in the wrong locations.

 Second, SeqWare needs to be informed to do its work in the new directory.
-That's the second portion in bold.
-Otherwise, SeqWare will do its work in /datastore which is now solely within the container and will now disappear after the container stops.
+That's the portion of the command "sed -i 's/datastore/not-datastore/g' /home/seqware/.seqware/settings".
+Otherwise, SeqWare will do its work in its default working directory of /datastore which is now solely within the container and will now disappear after the container stops.

 Note that "/not-datastore" is arbitrary and can be changed on your system.

 Third, "common_data_dir" is the ini parameter that needs to be changed to reflect the alternate path.
+The default ini file which lists all possible parameters is currently at https://github.com/ICGC-TCGA-PanCancer/DEWrapperWorkflow/blob/develop/workflow/config/DEWrapperWorkflow.ini#L44

 #### File modes